w159/lab_conf_generator/README.md

 # Lab Configuration Generator

 This tool is used to generate configurations for CLI based Network devices.
+The motivation for this tools came from the need to rapibly generate Configurations for devices that i use in my Lab environment

 **CLI Usage:**
 ```text